Ipomoea pandurata

-Ipomoea pandurata, known as man of the earth, wild potato vine, manroot, wild sweet potato, and wild rhubarb, is a species of herbaceous perennial vine native to North America.
+Ipomoea pandurata, known as man of the earth, wild potato vine, manroot, wild sweet potato, is a species of herbaceous perennial vine native to North America.
 It is a twining plant of woodland verges and rough places with heart-shaped leaves and funnel-shaped white flowers with a pinkish throat.
 The large tuberous roots can be roasted and eaten, or can be used to make a poultice or infusion.
 When uncooked, the roots have purgative properties.

 Description

 I. pandurata is a twining and scrambling vine that can reach 30 ft.
 The stems are usually hairless and bear alternate, olive-green, cordate leaves, about 6 in long, with long, purple-tinged petioles.
 The flowers develop in the axils of the leaves in groups of one to five.
 The sepals are light green and hairless, and overlap one another.
 The flowers are tubular, white with a pinkish or purplish throat.
 The corolla is five-lobed, some 2.5 to 3 in long and wide.
 The stamens form a white boss in the middle of the throat.
 Flowers open overnight and close, on a sunny day, about mid-day, but last longer in cloudy weather.
 They are followed by capsules containing two to four flat seeds which are noticeably hairy along their outer edges.